code-not-found/code-not-found.github.io/_posts/sping-ws/2017-07-20-spring-ws-tolerant-reader-example.md

 This principle is applied when extracting the orders as well as the needed attributes from an order (in this example the order id).
 Both queries are defined in the <var>application.yml</var> as shown below.

-In order to select the needed element(s) we use the <var>'local-name()'</var> function which ignores the namespace and returns the query results as if the XML did not have any namespace.
+To select the needed element(s) we use the <var>'local-name()'</var> function which ignores the namespace and returns the query results as if the XML did not have any namespace.
 This way of working increases the tolerance in case the namespace of the response would change (for example if it contains a version number).

 > Note the use of the "." (dot) in the second expression as we want to search for the <var>'orderId'</var> in the [current document](https://www.w3schools.com/xml/xpath_syntax.asp){:target="_blank"}.